Falls at Home: Caring for Elderly Parents

 The familiarity of continuing to live in a much-loved home can be reassuring to an elderly person, who is already disturbed and frightened by the effects of falling.
 With the help and encouragement of a one-to-one caregiver, they may be persuaded to take gentle walks and participate in social events, which will keep the mind active and the body mobile.

 Many private live-in carers have specialist training in Alzheimer’s and dementia care, providing you with additional reassurance if your loved one suffers from this kind of condition.
+What’s more, many are also particularly well-versed in the circumstances where someone needs home care after a hospital discharge.

 Preventing Falls: How to Care for Ageing Parents